BOOK: “Trauma & Recovery”

 d.
 Illusions

-• If our parent was mentally ill, we idealize anyone who sounds ‘normal’ & functional – even tho they may be selfish or controllingidealize sickness
+• IF our parent was mentally ill, we idealize anyone who sounds ‘normal’ & functional – even tho’ they may be selfish or controllingidealize sickness

-• If our parent was violent, we idealize anyone who seems calm, even tho they may be emotionally numb & unavailable
+• IF our parent was violent, we idealize anyone who seems calm, even tho’ they may be emotionally numb & unavailable

-• If our parent was verbally cruel, we idealize people who are ‘nice’, even tho they may be a people-pleaser & therefore not totally genuine
+• IF our parent was verbally cruel, we idealize people who are ‘nice’, even tho’ they may be a people-pleaser & therefore not totally genuine

 e.
 Confusion

-We have trouble distinguishing nuances of good vs bad behavior & don’t consider proportion.
+• Our family didn’t model appropriate behavior, seeing everything in B & W – drama, extremes, deprivation…. so now we evaluate the world using the same lens.
+We have trouble distinguishing nuances of good vs bad behavior & don’t consider proportions.
 Instead of looking for relationships made of 70 – 80% positives with only 20 – 30% negatives (which is reasonable), we settle for the crumbs of only 10 – 30% positives – if that – & ignore a huge pile of crap!

 ◇ they’re not 100% perfect in their interactions with us – OR